nirma4869/Web-Application-Development/readme.md

 ### Server-Side Rendering

 A Kanban board was developed using Ruby on Rails, employing a test-driven development process and exploring the application of the Model-View-Controller (MVC) pattern.
-More information can be found in the `rails-kanban` folder's `readme.md`.

 ### Client-Side Rendering